 HAN.
 They dare!
 They dare!
 My boy on the Council!
-My boy who got the organ for
+My boy who got the organ for the chapel!
+The sugar and potatoes for the market -

 IVOR.
 And bunches of "Bradburys" for his pocket!

 (JOHN AND MARY (DRESSED FOR JOURNEY) ENTER R.C.
 HE IS VERY ANGRY - MARY COMES DOWN R. SILENT AND ASHAMED.)